hzz0024/hzz0024.github.io/_posts/2020/2020-08-05-CVreseq_outlier_detection.markdown

 <img src="https://hzz0024.github.io/images/outlier/8_36715103_pi_DB_2.jpg" alt="img" width="800"/>

-SNP 8_63266137 is shared by two methods (pcadatp and Bayescan) in CS-NEH comparsion, and shared by CS-NEH and SL-OBOYS2 using pcadatp
+SNP 8_63266137 is shared by two methods (pcadatp and Bayescan) in CS-NEH comparsion, and shared by CS-NEH and SL-OBOYS2 using pcadatp.
+Here I zoom in (200k bp) to take a closer look at this loci due to the lack of values around this region.
+This loci looks like a false-positive as the observed pi values in SL-OBOYS2 (LA) is opposite from the expection, potentially due the individual outlier in the LA populaiton pair.

 <img src="https://hzz0024.github.io/images/outlier/8_63266137_DB_1.jpg" alt="img" width="800"/>

 <img src="https://hzz0024.github.io/images/outlier/8_63266137_LA.jpg" alt="img" width="800"/>

 SNP 5_36361325 is only detected in CS-NEH comparsion, but SNPs in chromosome 5 are constantly identified as outliers.
 I'd like to check the pi patterns for regions around this snp.
+It looks like this outlier is population pair specific.
+I only observed elevated pi pattern in DB_1 population pair.

 <img src="https://hzz0024.github.io/images/outlier/5_36361325_DB_1.jpg" alt="img" width="800"/>